Kaoguxuebao 2017-2

 Lian Shaoming

 In the bamboo slips unearthed from the tombs of the Chu State of the Warring-States Period at Baoshan, there are some legal documents.
 The original titles of these legal documents included “Jizhu”, “Jizhu yan”, “Shouqi”, “Shuyu” and so on.
 Jizhu is the collected register, or the collection of the name lists of the adult male people.
 In Jizhu, the term “xin guan (new officials)” is seen; in the pre-Qin period, the officials born in the aristocrat families who succeeded their posts from their previous generations were called “jiu guan (old officials)”, and therefore the term “xin guan” would refer to the officials promoted from the commoners.
 In Jizhu, the official title “du dafu (the grand master of du)” is recorded; the “du” was the fief of the aristocrats with ancestral temple built; the fiefs without ancestral temple were called as “yi” and their lords were called “yi gong”; at the beginning of the Western Zhou Dynasty, the royal court had the “yi kao”.
 According to the content of the book Shouqi (Receiving date), in the local administrative structures, there were the official titles of jia gong加公, li gong里公, etc.; the jia gong加公, which was actually jia gong家公, was zu shi族师 (precinct mentor); li gong里公 was lü xu闾胥 (village assistant).
 In Shouqi, the terms wu gong吾公 and guan ren关人 are also seen: wu gong was the jiao yin郊尹 (suburban magistrate) in the historic literature, and the guan ren was the si guan司关 (supervisor of customs duties) in Zhou li (Rites of Zhou).
 The yu ling玉令 in the legal documents referred to the supervisor of the jade craftsmen, and the yu lou玉娄 was actually yu shu玉数, which referred to the financial and accounting staff, who were called ji li计吏 (accounts clerk) in ancient times.
 The term shuyu疏狱 (posting the details of criminal cases) has been seen in the Xiao wen (Minor queries) chapter of Guanzi; in this book, the term li鬲 is seen, which referred to the jailers, and was frequently seen in the bronze inscriptions.
 The yi ren邑人 was the bi ren鄙人 (head of five hundred households) in the historic literature, and the zou bang走傍 was subordinate of bi ren, and participated in the transportation work of the official government.
 The qiao yu乔与 referred to the pontoon bridge, and the officials in charge of the affairs about the pontoon bridge were called qiao yin乔尹 and qiao chai乔差.
 The fen in zhi fen职奋 should be read as run润, which was the title of the officials who was in charge of paying salaries to the officials.
-In the book Shuyu, the story that the king of the Chu State ordered to bury the bodies of the people killed in battle as fast as possible was recorded, which reflected the situation of the frequent warfare at that time.
+In the book Shuyu, the story that the king of the Chu State ordered to bury the bodies of the people killed in battle as fast as possible was recorded, which reflected the situation of the frequent warfare at that time.by

 THE EXCAVATION OF THE LONGQUAN CAVE SITE IN LUANCHUAN, HENAN IN 2011